 You can use the walkthroughs to learn how to configure and use ReportViewer controls in local processing mode.
 All of the walkthroughs include control configurations that process reports locally.
 For more information, see Samples and Walkthroughs.

-You can modify a report and change the processing options so that the report processes on a remote SQL Server Reporting Services report server.
+You can modify a report and change the processing options so that the report processes on a remote Microsoft SQL Server 2005 Reporting Services report server.
 For more information, see Converting RDL and RDLC Files.